i2bc/ORFmine/docs/parameters_orfold.md

 ```-N``` Working with large genomes can eventually generate quite big files.
 For
 that reason, ORFold has also the option to generate a sample of the initial dataset
 and perform the calculation only on this specific subset of the population.
-With this
+This
-option the user passes the size of the sample to be extracted.
+option enables the user to indicate the number of randomly selected sequences to be treated by ORFold.